 Check out this detailed guide to learn how to get hired as a yacht stewardess.

 Other types of hospitality jobs that you might enjoy are working on a cruise ship or flying around the world as a flight attendant or pilot.
 Its possible with both of these jobs your home base is abroad but its also possible you'll only be in other countries for a short amount of time on layovers or on cruise stops.

 6. Au Pair

 An au pair is a nanny or live-in sitter who comes from a foreign country.
-Typically as an au pair, you live with the family you work for, giving a great chance at fully immersing into the local country.
+Typically as an au pair, you live with the family you work for, giving you a great chance at fully immersing yourself into the local country.

 Most au pairs are hired to not only look after the children, but to also teach the children something.
 For example, another language, a sport, or music.
 Your responsibilities, salary, and the amount of time you're expected to work varies greatly from country to country and even family to family.

 This one has always been a not so secret dream of mine.
 I absolutely love the idea of taking my job to beautiful tropical locations and getting paid to scuba dive.

 Before you get too excited, this is one of the hardest jobs to get, as it takes a while to accumulate all of the training it takes to become a certified instructor.
 A lot of people choose to work in exchange for free dives to knock out two birds with one stone.

 A key tip to getting hired abroad as a dive instructor is by having a wide range of experience.
 Meaning, you've dived in a variety of conditions giving you the expertise to lead with confidence.